sanderland/katrain/README.md

 ## Analysis

-AI moves, teaching mode and timers are suspended in analysis mode, although analysis options are always available, some information is hidden if the 'Disable analysis while in play mode' is selected.

 Keyboard shortcuts are shown with **[key]**.

+* **[Tab]**: Switch between analysis and play modes.
+  * AI moves, teaching mode and timers are suspended in analysis mode.
+  * The state of the analysis options and right-hand side panels and options is saved independently for 'play' and 'analyze', allowing you to quickly switch between a more minimalistic 'play' mode and more complex 'analysis' mode.

 * The checkboxes at the top of the screen:
     * **[q]**: Child moves are shown.
 On by default, can turn it off to avoid obscuring other information or when